olivavincenzo/zen-essential/readme.md

-# Mod: Styled Essentials - Grayscale & Color
+# Style Essential Mod: Styled Essentials - Grayscale & Color

 This mod for [Zen Browser](https://zen-browser.app/)  adds a dynamic visual style to the **Essentials** icons in the sidebar.